QianyueMa/VBA-challenge/README.md

 ![hard_solution](Images/hard_solution.png)

 2. Make the appropriate adjustments to the VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

-## Navigation of the repo: Submission

-* The following files are included in the repo:
-  * A screen shot for each year of your results on the Multi Year Stock Data.
-  * VBA Scripts as separate files.